Vitamin A Supplements Review, Including Beta-Carotene and Cod Liver Oil

 - Analysis of vitamin A in supplements and fish liver oil products by HPLC (High Performance Liquid Chromatography) or other appropriate methods determined by CL.

-- SUPPLEMENTS: Quantitative analyses of lead in supplements containing whole herbs and/or more than 250 mg of minerals per daily dose by ICP/MS.
+- Heavy metals: Analyses for lead, arsenic, and cadmium performed using Inductively Coupled Plasma-Mass Spectroscopy (ICP-MS) for supplements containing whole herbs and/or more than 250 mg of minerals per daily dose and all fish liver products.

 - Determination of Peroxide (PV), anisidine (AN) and calculation of TOTOX values by AOCS method (CD 8-53 & 18-90 respectively) or other methods as appropriate in fish liver oil products.

-- Non-chewable, non-capsule, non-enteric coated supplements, enteric coated fish liver oil products and non-time-release formulations analyzed for disintegration utilizing United States Pharmacopeia (USP) <2040> recommendations entitled "Disintegration and Dissolution of Nutritional Supplements."
+- Non-chewable, non-capsule, and non-time-release formulations analyzed for disintegration utilizing United States Pharmacopeia (USP) <2040> recommendations entitled "Disintegration and Dissolution of Nutritional Supplements.".